Alex2804/APluginSDK/README.md

 function and the finalization function are optional.
 The macros must be used in global namespace!

 #### <a name="CPP-API-name-version">Name And Version</a>
-The name and version macros are the same as the [C API](#C-API-name-version) and can additionally be used outside of functions in any namespace.
+The name and version macros are the same as in the [C API](#C-API-name-version) and can additionally be used outside of functions in any namespace.
 The name/version selected from multiple definitions is undefined.

 #### <a name="CPP-API-feature">Feature</a>